flyingmachine/brave-clojure-web/content/6-do-things.md

 This section will briefly introduce you to core Clojure data structures.
 If you're curious about the functions used, [ClojureDocs](http://clojuredocs.org/) is a great reference for finding out more.
-You can also use `(doc functionname)` in the repl and `(source functionname)` in the REPL to see the documentation or source code for a function.
+You can also use `(doc functionname)` and `(source functionname)` in the REPL to see the documentation or source code for a function.

 ### Numbers